 You may apply for funding to buy academic books/printed study materials directly related to your course of study.

-You are eligible to apply if you are a registered full time student currently studying for a University of Durham degree and formally attached to St Mary’s College.
-You may be at any stage of your studies.
+You are eligible to apply if you are a registered full time student currently studying for a University of Durham degree, formally attached to St Mary’s College and a member of the Society (i.e. you have paid your Society subscription fee).
+You may be at any stage of your studies, undergraduate or postgraduate.

-The only formal requirements placed upon you if you are successful and receive funding are that you complete a report detailing how the books have aided your studies by the 16th June 2016 and that you should, if possible return the book to the library so it may be retained for future students.
+The only formal requirements placed upon you if you are successful and receive funding are that you complete a report detailing how the books have aided your studies by the 8th June 2018 and that you should, if possible, donate the book to the library so it may be retained for future students.

 You must download an application form from the bottom of this page and complete it in full.
 Use the guide document to help you.
 Instructions on where to send the completed form are on the form itself.

 The applications will be considered by the SMCS Book Fund Committee.
 Membership will be:

 Chairman – Mr Andy Hopkins

 Society Representatives – Steven Spencer and Timothy Hughes.